Click here to download a copy of the rules to be used in the Melton Pool League.

 The automatic penalties imposed for disregard of these rules are included in Appendix 1, and frequent disregard may result in elimination from the league and its competitions.

 MSPL.
 All league and KO Cup matches consist of 9 single frames, with 1 point awarded for every frame won and 2 bonus points to the team winning most legs.
 Up to 9 players may participate in any match for a team providing no player is involved in more than 3 frames, nor play any opponent more than once.
-A match may be played provided each team has 2 players present.
+A match may be played provided a minimum of 5 unique frames can be played.
 The score sheet should be completed in full by the home captain by 30 minutes after the start.
 After this time has elapsed the away captain has the opportunity to fill in their names if they choose to should the home captain have failed to do so.
-(As full as possible if only two players are present.).
+(As full as possible if only two players are present.)

 All K.O competition semi-finals and finals are to be played on neutral tables as decided by the committee.